shouri123/QR-Attendance-/Readme.md

-# 📌 Smart Attendance System with STOP QR
+# 📌 Smart Attendance System with QR Code

 A Flask-based smart attendance system that uses **QR codes** to mark student attendance in real time and integrates with **Google Sheets** to automatically update records.